svitlasvitla777/AWS-reStart-Journey/README.md

 **Working Towards: AWS Certified Cloud Practitioner (CLF-C02)**

-Currently on Week 3 of 12.
+Currently on Week 2 of 12.
 Expected completion: end of programme.

 ---

 ## Why I'd Be a Great Hire

-I'm not a typical career changer.
-Here's what I bring that's genuinely different:
+I'm not the typical candidate for a cloud role — and I think that's exactly the point.

-- **International experience across 4 countries** — Ukraine, Switzerland, Italy, and the USA.
-I know how to operate in complex, cross-functional, multicultural environments.
+- **I've operated at the most senior levels** — CFO, board advisor, executive committee member across four countries.
+I know what good decision-making looks like and how to support it with data and infrastructure.
-- **Rare finance + cloud crossover** — I understand both the business impact of cloud decisions *and* the technical foundations.
-That combination is hard to find.
+- **I bridge finance and technology** — Most people sit on one side of that fence.
+I've spent my career on both, which means I understand cloud decisions in their full business context.
-- **Proven track record of implementing technology** — I've led Power BI rollouts, accounting system migrations, and automation projects — I'm not starting from zero.
+- **I've actually implemented tech before** — Power BI, Sage, Essbase-Hyperion, automation projects.
+This isn't my first time learning a new system.
+I know how to get up to speed and make it work.
-- **Fast learner with 20 years of problem-solving** — I've navigated M&A due diligence, multinational tax structures, and bank stress tests.
-Cloud architecture?
-I'll figure it out.
+- **I'm a fast, serious learner** — I've navigated M&A due diligence, multinational regulatory environments, and bank stress tests.
+I'm not easily overwhelmed.
+Cloud architecture is a challenge I'm genuinely enjoying.
-- **I communicate across teams** — I've sat at executive tables and translated complexity into clarity.
-I can do the same between tech teams and business stakeholders.
+- **I work well with people** — I've led teams, managed stakeholders, and translated complexity into clarity at every level of an organisation.
+That doesn't switch off because I'm the newest person in the room.
 ---

 ## Labs & Projects

-*This section is updated as I complete hands-on work throughout the programme.*
+*Updated as I complete hands-on work throughout the programme.*

 | Project | Description | AWS Services Used | Link |
 |---|---|---|---|
 | Coming soon | First lab projects in progress | — | — |
 ---

 ## Let's Connect

-I'd love to connect — whether you're a recruiter, a fellow cloud learner, or someone curious about career pivots into tech.
+If you're a recruiter, a fellow career changer, or just someone curious about what it looks like to pivot into cloud after 20 years in finance — I'd genuinely love to connect.

 - [LinkedIn](#) — add your link
 - [GitHub](#) — add your link